torchlard/Notes/OS/OS.md

 dynamic linking and shared library need help from OS

 ## swapping
-process can be swapped temporarily out of memory to backing store and brought back into memory for continued execution
+process can be swapped temporarily out of memory to backing store, brought back into memory for continued execution
 ### standard swap
 when CPU scheduler decide to execute process, call dispatcher -> dispatcher check to see if next process in queue is in memory;